 Morning In The Old Quarter Of Lima, Peru

-After spending close to a month touring Peru, Bob and I returned to the capital city of Lima and spent our last day of vacation touring the city’s old quarter before flying back to Canada.
+After spending close to a month touring Peru, Bob and I returned to the capital city of Lima and spent our last day touring the city’s old quarter before flying back to Canada.

 Having checked into our hotel in the district of Miraflores, one of the suburbs of Lima, we then made our way by taxi to the historical central area of Lima.
 It was there, in this now bustling Colonial core, that Spanish conquistador Francisco Pizarro founded Lima on January 18, 1535.
 Pizarro named it la Ciudad de los Reyes, or “the City of Kings”.